ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ./scripts/build.sh
 ```

-Set the following paths. `AVALANCHEGO_EXEC_PATH` points to the latest Avalanchego binary we have just built. `AVALANCHEGO_PLUGIN_PATH` points to the plugins path which should have the Subnet-EVM binary we have just built.
+We can now set the following paths. `AVALANCHEGO_EXEC_PATH` points to the latest Avalanchego binary we have just built. `AVALANCHEGO_PLUGIN_PATH` points to the plugins path which should have the Subnet-EVM binary we have just built.

 ```bash
 export AVALANCHEGO_EXEC_PATH="${GOPATH}/src/github.com/ava-labs/avalanchego/build/avalanchego"